emmatrain/emma-collection/README.md

 Clone

-To install the repo, go to your terminal and git clone git@github.com:iO-Academy/2021-march-fetch.git Auto Loading
+To install the repo, go to your terminal and `git clone git@github.com:emmatrain/wine-collection.git`

+Database

 Create a database called wine-collection